sebi-vscode2/FastMc/README.md

-# ToolsMc
+# FastMc
-ToolsMc is a powerful minecraft toolkit for servers and on the future for more things!
+FastMc is a powerful minecraft toolkit for servers and on the future for more things!
 <br>
 Version: 0.7.1
 <br>